Fatal Fury: Development

-Series producers Takashi Nishiyama (Fatal Fury~Real Bout Fatal Fury 2) and Hiroshi Matsumoto (since Fatal Fury 3), were the planners of the original Street Fighter (where they were credited as Piston Takashi and Finish Hiroshi).
+Series producers Takashi Nishiyama (Fatal Fury~Real Bout Fatal Fury 2) and Hiroshi Matsumoto (Fatal Fury 3~Mark of the Wolves), were the planners of the original Street Fighter (where they were credited as Piston Takashi and Finish Hiroshi).
 Matsumoto is also the creator of the Art of Fighting series.
+Developed at the same time as Capcom's own Street Fighter sequel, Nishiyama referred to Fatal Fury as "my Street Fighter II."
+Veteran developer Yasuyuki Oda believes the detailed facial expressions and 2D backgrounds were the secret behind Fatal Fury's fame.
+Oda also believes the fact that the cast does not look like actual fighters left a major impact.